KelynWong/applicationDevelopment/worksheets/wireframes/basic_frontend_result_viewer.md

 #### Bad Points

-1. Aesthetics can be improved
+1. Aesthetics can be improved.
-2. The words above the wheel is cramped together which confuses user
+2. The words above the wheel is cramped together which confuses user.